Trinity-Cyber-Inc/tc-portal-sync/README.md

 | key_base  | Specifies a prefix to be added to files                                  |

-These additional fields apply to the "s3" output type:
+These additional fields apply to the "s3" output type; S3 output is always JSON:

 | Field          | Description                                                               |
 |----------------|---------------------------------------------------------------------------|